jorge07/hollywood/docs/guide/first-business-module.md

 # First Business Module

+> The following example can be found on the examples folder in the repository: Chapter 3.

 Now that we've created our first [Module](concepts/module-context.md) it's time to create the first one with some business logic inside.
 We're going to work on to of our previous SharedModule and structure will look like this: